 Tammi Titsworth grew up in an Arkansas junkyard catching snakes and salamanders, riding horses and dog sleds, and scaling tires and trees with equal ease.
 Today, she is a founding partner of Shores Editorial Services, where she was selected as an Emerging Leader by the U.S. Small Business Administration.
 She also is a recipient of the Allen Tate Creative Writing Award.
 As a dedicated and published writer and editor, she has worked with the World Bank, Wiley Publishing, Adobe, IEEE, and the American Chemical Society.
 As part of her passion for the arts, she served as Editor in Chief of The Southwestern Review and Co-Fiction Editor for Oxford Magazine.
 Tammi’s creative writing background (through undergraduate work at Rhodes College and graduate work at Miami University) informs her daily life and work, as she embraces the power of art to eviscerate obstacles and invent paths forward.

 Zee Bernardo is the founder and creative director of Tantum Los Angeles and Seulement Los Angeles.
 He started Tantum in 2005, specializing in bucket hats and selling to stores all over the world.
 In 2013, responding to changes in the industry, Zee started Seulement, with the idea of giving second lives to vintage clothing and accessories.
 Zee moved to Los Angeles from Manila in 1990, and can found on Instagram @seulement.losangeles.
-He can also be reached at .
+He can also be reached at email@example.com.

 H. Raven Rose bleeds stardust-tinted ink.
 Captivated by stories as a girl, portals to distant worlds, she began writing as a teen.
 Her stage play The Park at Night was staged as readings in Los Angeles by First Stage LA, one of which starred Jessica Biel in the lead role as Leila.
 The play was based on Rose's novella Dark Eros.
 Rose has won awards for game and animation storytelling and writing and is a postgraduate in Creative Writing at Swansea University.
 Rose's undergraduate screenwriting thesis research analysed the superiority of alternative versus traditional story development techniques for screenwriters in the context of hemispheres of the brain and used tools and techniques drawn from brain research, expressive arts, and mind-body practices.
 Her PhD practice-led creativity research explores voice development and writing flow, and writer's block.
 Her research focuses on childhood development and advancement of the individual female psyche and personality in the context of critical issues of attachment and identity (and how those pertain to emerging adult creativity and the literary individuation process).
 Rose has taught advanced screenwriting and writing the world over from Los Angeles to Wales.
 Find her online at hravenrose.com.